Skip to main content

 - S04: Number of women scientists and their roles in the research.

-During the RP1, several activities to maximise the project's impact and the further exploitation of its outcomes were carried out, such as TV appearances, newspaper articles, social media posts (LinkedIn, Facebook, X), 4 meetings with stakeholders, public lectures, attendance at the European Researcher's night, journal publications, conference participation.
+During the project, several activities to maximize the project's impact and the further exploitation of its outcomes were carried out, such as TV/radio appearances, newspaper articles, social media posts (LinkedIn, Facebook, X), 17 meetings with stakeholders, participation in 5 networking events, public lectures, attendance at 3 European Researcher's nights, >10 submitted journal publications, >25 submitted conference publications, and attendance to 15 conferences.
 Moreover, through the capacity building activities carried out by the advanced partners, the impact to the project's coordinator (ECoE) and its staff is also accomplished.
 In this direction, other key measures to ensure further uptake and success of the project include but are not limited to: (1) the continuous engagement of stakeholders and end-users throughout the project; (2) Co-design and co-develop of the exploratory research project outputs; (3) extension of the collaboration of the coordinator with the advanced partners in terms of joint publications, research proposals and development of services.
+These efforts led to the development of the first AI-EO products of the ERATOSTHENES Centre of Excellence on the field of Disaster Risk Reduction and Management, focused on earthquakes, landslides, coastal erosion, fires, floods and marine pollution.

 My booklet 0 0